Semiconductor industry in China: 21st century

 In 2014, the China Integrated Circuit Industry Investment Fund was established in an effort to reduce dependence on foreign semiconductor companies.
 In addition to the China Integrated Circuit Industry Investment Fund, many other China government guidance funds also frequently invest in companies in the semiconductor industry.

 Due to the rapid pace of Chinese semiconductor industry advances, on 7 October 2022, the United States government announced a major set of export restrictions toward China, with a focus on artificial Intelligence and semiconductor technologies, with the aim of disrupting the development of China's semiconductor industry.
 In January 2023, these export controls were made multilateral with an agreement between the governments of the United States, Japan, and the Netherlands.
 Between October 2022 and May 2023, China's government responded with a diverse set of measures, including filing a suit in the World Trade Organization.

 On 26 December 2023, China prohibited the use of CPUs made by US companies Intel and AMD for Chinese government PCs and servers.
 The country instead approved 18 processors made by Chinese companies Loongson and Phytium.
 State-owned companies were also instructed to transition towards Chinese hardware by 2027.
 The ban was part of China's strategy to rely more on its domestically designed options in response to US sanctions and export controls.

 On 15 September 2024, China announced significant advancements in its domestic semiconductor industry, promoting two new deep ultraviolet (DUV) lithography machines.
 One of the machines operates at a wavelength of 193 nm with a resolution below 65 nm and an overlay accuracy below 8 nm.
 The second machine has a wavelength of 248 nm, with 110 nm resolution and 25 nm overlay accuracy.

 In July 2025, the U.S. government planned to restrict AI chip shipments to Thailand and Malaysia due to Chinese smuggling concerns.
+In December 2025, Reuters reported that China had secretly completed a prototype extreme ultraviolet (EUV) lithography machine in Shenzhen, which was expected to produce working chips between 2028 and 2030.
+Reuters reported on 14 May 2026 that the United States Department of Commerce had approved 10 companies, including Alibaba Group, Tencent, ByteDance, and JD.com, and distributors including Lenovo and Foxconn, for purchasing NVIDIA's H200 chips.

+On 27 May 2026, Taiwan prosecutors detained three people over a case involving the alleged smuggling of Nvidia AI chips to China via Japan.
+The chips were reportedly exported with falsified documents in violation of US export rules.